jianingh520/hybrid-recommendation-system/README.md

 ---
 ## Dataset

-This project uses a subset of **Yelp Open Dataset**, a publicly available dataset containing Yelp's business metadata, user profiles, reviews, tips, check-ins, and photos.
+This project uses a subset of the **Yelp Open Dataset**, a publicly available dataset containing Yelp's business metadata, user profiles, reviews, tips, check-ins, and photos.

-For model development, the provided interaction data was split into:
+For model development, the interaction data was split into:
 - Training set: 455,854 user–business rating records
 - Validation set: 142,044 records
 - A separate held-out test set was used in the original course setting but was not publicly released